tobi-weber/foliolib/docs/source/examples.rst

     okapicli

-Pyokapi provides the possibility to handle configurations for several servers.
+FolioLib provides the possibility to handle configurations for several servers.
-For now we need to edit the default configuration under $HOME/.pyokapi/default/okapi.conf.
+For now we need to edit the default configuration under $HOME/.foliolib/default/okapi.conf.
 Set the correct values for the Okapi and Postgres installation:

 .. code-block::